RexusWolf/RexusWolf/README.md

 I'm a spanish guy, currently studying Software Engineering at University of Cordoba.
 My passions in development are front-end and team side projects.

-I've been working as an intern student at [@AudienseCo](https://github.com/AudienseCo) since October 2020.
+I've been working as an Junior Developer at [@AudienseCo](https://github.com/AudienseCo) since February 2021.

 - 🚀 I’m currently working in a side project in React Native, which has been made by a group of 5 as a university project.
 It's called [Ilyb (I Love Your Book)](https://github.com/ILoveYourBook/Ilyb), and it consists of a Tinder clone for trading books.
 - 🔥 I've grown up with awesome people at [Free Software Club of University of Cordoba](https://github.com/aulasoftwarelibre), where we've worked in several side projects together.